a3y3/Ripcom/RipcomProtocol.md

 For testing, a 5 MB bible was transferred from Rover #2 to Rover #6, in a network of 5 Rovers with a diamond shape topology.
 The network had a packet loss of 10 %.
-This was set was IP tables using the command `iptables -A INPUT -m statistic --mode random --probability 0.1 -p udp --destination-port 6767 -i eth0 -j DROP` The Rover was started with the command `java Rover -r 2 -d 10.0.6.0 -f bible`.
+This was setup with iptables  using the command `iptables -A INPUT -m statistic --mode random --probability 0.1 -p udp --destination-port 6767 -i eth0 -j DROP` The Rover was started with the command `java Rover -r 2 -d 10.0.6.0 -f bible`.
  The results are documented below: